ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

 # Ansible Refactoring, Assignments & Imports
 [Refactoring](https://en.wikipedia.org/wiki/Code_refactoring) means making changes to the source code without changing the expected behaviour of the software.
-The main idea of refactoring is to enhance code readability, increase maintainability and extensibility, reduce complexibility, add proper comments without affecting the logic.
+The main idea of refactoring is to enhance code readability, increase maintainability and extensibility, reduce complexity, add proper comments without affecting the logic.

 In this case, I will move things around a little bit in the code but the overall state of the infrastructure remains the same.

 In this project, I will continue working with the `ansible-config-mgt` repository and make some improvements of my code such as:
 1. Refactor Ansible Code
 2. Create Assignments
-3. Imports Functionality (i.e. allows organization of tasks and reuse when needed)
+3. Imports Functionality (i.e. allows organisation of tasks and reuse when needed)

 ## How To Implement Ansible Refactoring, Assignments & Imports
 The following steps are taken to implement Ansible Refactoring, Assignments & Imports on the [ansible-config-mgt repository](https://github.com/ekedonald/ansible-config-mgt):